FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 }
 ```

-### Creation of UniStore node
+### Create UniStore node

-The next request shows creation of new UniStore node 'global' using
+The following request shows how a new Unistore node (`global`) is created using
-provided JSON payload and name of the YANG repository that is used for
+the provided JSON payload and the name of the YANG repository used to parse the
-parsing of the provided payload (query parameter
+payload (query parameter `uniconfig-schema-repository`).
+Note that the YANG
-'uniconfig-schema-repository').
-Note that this yang repository must be
-specified only at the initialization of UniStore node.
+repository must be specified only when the UniStore node is initialized.

 ```bash Creation of UniStore node with ID ‘global’
 curl --location --request PUT 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration/settings?uniconfig-schema-repository=system' \